rharbird/microbit-challenges/docs/source/tutorials/images.rst

     display.show("Hello")

+The characters you display must be within a pair of quotes, either " " or ' '.

 MicroPython comes with lots of built-in pictures to show on the display.
 For example, to make the device appear happy you type::